WBCE/WBCE_CMS/README.md

 Experienced developers, designers und users will work together to give `WebsiteBaker` a future - without personal struggles, without hopeless outdated modules and without templates from internet stone age.
 [WBCE](http://wbce.org) aims to show that `WebsiteBaker` is not yet dead - and there's a community, where the idea of reaching a common goal is more important than sandbox quarrels.
 Welcome to [WBCE](http://wbce.org)!

 ## Features
-`WebsiteBaker Community Edition` is a content management system which aims to combine security, a user friedly interface, search enginge optimization and performance in the best way.
+`WebsiteBaker Community Edition` is a content management system which aims to combine security, a user friedly interface, search engine optimization and performance in the best way.
 As a further development of the approved, but a bit aged `WebsiteBaker` CMS, `WBCE` has broke free from burdens, but is as compatible as possible to all modules which are at least a little bit maintained.

 Furthermore `WBCE` is shipped with the most useful modules and modifications for `WebsiteBaker` recently developed by the community.
 So you have the full power of a tweaked `WebsiteBaker` without patching core files and installing modules by yourself. `WBCE` shows what WebsiteBaker could be.